-2.7.2: Describe in detail whether the Eligible Entity will make mandatory for all subgrantees (Including contractors and subcontractors) any of the following and, if required, how it will incorporate them into binding legal commitments in the subgrants it makes:

-- A. Using a directly employed workforce, as opposed to a subcontracted workforce; - B. Paying prevailing wages and benefits to workers, including compliance with Davis-Bacon and Service Contract Act requirements, where applicable, and collecting the required certified payrolls;

-C. Using project labor agreements (i.e., pre-hire collective bargaining agreements between unions and contractors that govern terms and conditions of employment for all workers on a construction project);

-- D. Use of local hire provisions;

-- E. Commitments to union neutrality;

-- F. Use of labor peace agreements;

-- G. Use of an appropriately skilled workforce (e.g., through Registered Apprenticeships

-or other joint labor-management training programs that serve all workers, particularly those underrepresented or historically excluded);
+- 2.7.2 Describe in detail whether the Eligible Entity will make mandatory for all subgrantees (Including contractors and subcontractors) any of the following and, if required, how it will incorporate them into binding legal commitments in the subgrants it makes: - A. Using a directly employed workforce, as opposed to a subcontracted workforce; - B. Paying prevailing wages and benefits to workers, including compliance with Davis-Bacon and Service Contract Act requirements, where applicable, and collecting the required certified payrolls; - C. Using project labor agreements (i.e., pre-hire collective bargaining agreements between unions and contractors that govern terms and conditions of employment for all workers on a construction project); - D. Use of local hire provisions; - E. Commitments to union neutrality; - F. Use of labor peace agreements; - G. Use of an appropriately skilled workforce (e.g., through Registered Apprenticeships or other joint labor-management training programs that serve all workers, particularly those underrepresented or historically excluded);

-H. Use of an appropriately credentialed workforce (i.e., satisfying requirements for appropriate and relevant pre-existing occupational training, certification, and licensure); and

-I. Taking steps to prevent the misclassification of workers.
+- H. Use of an appropriately credentialed workforce (i.e., satisfying requirements for appropriate and relevant pre-existing occupational training, certification, and licensure); and - I. Taking steps to prevent the misclassification of workers.

-As Nebraska is a right-to-work state, the NBO will not incorporate any of the following items into legally binding agreements (subgrantees, contractors, sub-contractors) outside of what is explicitly required in the BEAD NOFO.

-Since these requirements collectively aim to ensure that subgrantees, contractors, and sub-contractors uphold labor standards, prioritize workplace safety, and comply with federal laws related to labor and employment in the context of broadband deployment projects, the NBO will require these items be included in their applications.
+Nebraska is a right-to-work state, so NBO will not incorporate any of the following items into legally binding agreements (subgrantees, contractors, subcontractors).
+Since these requirements collectively aim to ensure that subgrantees, contractors, and subcontractors uphold labor standards, prioritize workplace safety, and comply with federal laws related to labor and employment in the context of broadband deployment projects, NBO will require these items be addressed in applications.

-NBO will ensure applicants are aware of these regulations prior to, and throughout the selection process by conducting regulations information webinars, posting a list of regulations on the NBO website, and including the requirements in grant applications/instructions as well as grant agreement terms/conditions and subrecipient grant monitoring program requirements.
+NBO will ensure applicants are aware of these regulations prior to, and throughout the selection process by conducting regulation information webinars, posting a list of regulations on NBO's website, and including the requirements in the RFA as well as subrecipient monitoring requirements.

-Applicants must provide narratives on each of the following (including information on contractors and subcontractors):
+Prospective subgrantees will be required to provide narratives on each of the following in their applications (including information on contractors and subcontractors):

-• Plans for using a directly employed workforce, as opposed to a subcontracted workforce: Narrative description of the expected workforce balance between directly employed and subcontracted workforces.
-This narrative should include the subgrantee, contractors, and subcontractors.

-• Paying prevailing wages: Demonstration of how subgrantees, contractors, and subcontractors will comply with Davis-Bacon requirements.
-(Note: Prevailing wages are determined by the US Department of Labor and are intended to ensure workers are compensated fairly.
-For awards of \$5 million or more, applicants must agree to provide a certification with respect to Title 40, United States Code, Chapter 31, Subchapter IV (commonly known as the "Davis-Bacon Act") as well as demonstrate fair labor practices.

-• Use of local hires: Description of how subgrantees, contractors, and subcontractors will prioritize hiring from the local community (whenever possible).
+- Plans for using a directly employed workforce, as opposed to a subcontracted workforce: Narrative description of the expected workforce balance between directly employed and subcontracted workforces.
+This narrative should include the prospective subgrantee, contractors, and subcontractors. - Paying prevailing wages: Description of how prospective subgrantees, contractors, and subcontractors will comply with Davis-Bacon requirements.
+As of October 23, 2023, Davis-Bacon is applicable to broadband installation projects.
+The final rule was published on August 23, 2023, in the Federal Register at 88 FR 57526.
+Prevailing wages are determined by the U.S. Department of Labor and are intended to ensure workers are compensated fairly.
+For awards of \$5 million or more, applicants must agree to provide a certification with respect to Title 40, U.S. Code, Chapter 31, Subchapter IV (commonly known as the "Davis-Bacon Act") as well as demonstrate fair labor practices. - Use of local hires: Description of how prospective subgrantees, contractors, and subcontractors will prioritize hiring from the local community (whenever possible).
 This inclusion can help boost local employment and economic activity.

-Use of an appropriately skilled workforce (registered apprenticeships): Narrative on how/if subgrantees will utilize workers with the necessary job skills to meet safety requirements, appropriate assignment of roles, and equitable pay for the job description.
+Use of an appropriately skilled workforce (registered apprenticeships): Narrative about how prospective subgrantees will utilize workers with the necessary job skills to meet safety requirements, appropriate assignment of roles, and equitable pay for the job description.
 Registered apprenticeships are structured training programs that combine on-the-job training with classroom instruction.
 This ensures that workers have the skills needed for their roles.